Apple Inc. (NASDAQ: AAPL)

 What Do You Think?

-Where do you think AAPL is headed moving forward and why?
+Where do you think AAPL is headed moving forward?
 Let us know your opinion in the comments below!

 [Image Courtesy of Wikipedia]